What Is Enhanced Due Diligence?

 - Operational due diligence (ODD) to assess risks and the potential for value appreciation that accompany mergers and acquisitions

 - Market due diligence to investigate the current and future market situation of the targeted firm

-The purpose of a due diligence report is to document that duty of care was exercised in the appraisal.
+The purpose of a due diligence report is to show that duty of care was exercised in the appraisal.
 Various regulatory agencies have indicated that maintaining an audit trail of due diligence is a best practice that will receive consideration should a compliance issue arise.

-Due diligence software solutions
+How due diligence software solutions can help